justinnoor/pfhowto/README.md

 sudo pkg upgrade
 ```

 If any packages need to be upgraded, go ahead and do that.
-If all of these services are working, our ruleset is working, and we can proceed.
+If all of these services are working, that means our ruleset is working and we can proceed.

-## Step 5 - Complete our base ruleset
+## Step 5 - Complete the base ruleset

+Here we will complete the base ruleset.
+Please note that rules in [PF](https://man.openbsd.org/pf) must be written in a specific order, and it is easy to get lost.
+If you find yourself getting confused in the order of things, refer to the complete base ruleset at step 8.

 ### Incorporate macros and tables

-In our preliminary ruleset above we hard coded all of our parameters into our rules.
-This works for now, but will likely become unmanageable as our ruleset expands.
+In our preliminary ruleset above we hard coded all of our parameters, i.e., the port numbers.
+This will become unmanageable as the ruleset expands.
 For organizational purposes [PF](https://man.openbsd.org/pf) offers **macros**, **lists**, and **tables**.
-We already used lists in some of our **pass out rules**, which were the port numbers that we placed inside of the curly brackets.
-Macros allow us to declare variables that are defined by several parameters, and tables do the same for groups of IP addresses.
+We've already used lists, which were the port numbers inside of the curly brackets.
+We can also assign lists, or single values, to a variable using **macros**.
+Let's reorganize our parameters.

-Let's begin by moving all of our parameters into macros.

-Add the following to the top of the ruleset:
+Create the macros:
 ```
 ext_if = "vtnet0"
 tcp_services= "{ 22 53 80 123 443 }"
 udp_services= "{ 53 123 }"
-icmp_messages= "{ echoreq unreach }"
+icmp_messages= "{ echoreq }"
 ```

-Now we can add the variables to our rules, making our ruleset significantly easier read.
+Now we can call the variable names inside of a rule instead of the parameters.
+This makes our ruleset easier read, and easier to expand.
 Notice we also added a macro for our network interface **vtnet0**, which is the default interface on a singleton Digital Ocean droplet.

-Next we introduce a table that contains a common group of IP addresses that are non-routable, and have no business traveling through the internet.
-Non-routable IP addresses often play a role in Denial of Service attacks (DOS) as well.
-Our network should not send or receive packets that contain these addresses in their headers.
-The IP addresses in our table below were derived from [RFC6890](https://tools.ietf.org/html/rfc6890), which documents special-purpose IP address registries, hence the name.
+[PF](https://man.openbsd.org/pf) also provides **tables**, which are similar to macros, but they are designed to hold groups of IP addresses.
+Let's create a **table** for non-routable IP addresses that have no business traveling through the internet.
+Non-routable IP addresses often play a role in Denial of Service attacks (DOS).
+Our droplet should not send or receive packets containing these source addressess.
+For our **table** we will use all of the IP addresses that are specified in [RFC6890](https://tools.ietf.org/html/rfc6890), which defines special-purpose IP address registries.

-Add the following table below the macros:
+Create the table:
 ```
 table <rfc6890> { 0.0.0.0/8 10.0.0.0/8 100.64.0.0/10 127.0.0.0/8 169.254.0.0/16          \
                   172.16.0.0/12 192.0.0.0/24 192.0.0.0/29 192.0.2.0/24 192.88.99.0/24    \